 There are several reasons Udemy works well for online course creators.
 Check out its features:

 - Access to a Large Student Base

 The major selling point of Udemy for instructors is its active community of students.
-You can sell courses online to over 40 million students worldwide, which means you have a great chance of growing your online learning business quickly.
+You can sell courses online to over 40 million students worldwide, so you have a great chance of growing your online learning business quickly.

 - Quick and Easy Way to Get Started